Register a New RSO

 Once your club has submitted all required material as part of the registration process, CSL performs an initial review of eligibility.
-Then a week after the registration deadline, ASG grants final approval.
+Then a week after the registration deadline, ASG grants final approval during a vote at the Student Senate meeting during the week after the deadline (or subsequent week if more time is needed to deliberate).

 After ASG has made a decision about your club, you will be contacted to formally announce that your club is approved.

 For More Information